Measurement of the Z boson differential production cross section using its invisible decay mode (Z $\to$ $\nu\bar{\nu}$) in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Introduction

 This paper presents the first inclusive, differential, and normalized fiducial cross section measurements as functions of $\zpt$, where the \PZ boson is identified via its decay to a pair of neutrinos.
 The neutrinos are not detected by the CMS detector, but are reconstructed indirectly through the transverse momentum imbalance in the event.
 We use events with energetic jets and large $\ptmiss$, where the jets mainly arise from the fragmentation and hadronization of quarks or gluons that are produced in the hard scattering process as initial-state radiation.
 The analysis is based on a data sample of proton-proton ($\Pp\Pp$) collisions at a center-of-mass energy of $13\TeV$, corresponding to an integrated luminosity of $35.9\pm0.9$\fbinv collected with the CMS detector at the LHC in 2016.

 This paper is organized as follows.
 A brief overview of the CMS detector is given in Section~\ref{sec:detector}.
 Information about the definition of objects used in the analysis and the event selection is summarized in Section~\ref{sec:selection}.
 Event simulations with various Monte Carlo (MC) generators are discussed in Section~\ref{sec:simulation}.
 Section~\ref{sec:signal-extraction} explains the signal-extraction strategy and Section~\ref{sec:cross_section} discusses the total, differential, and normalized fiducial cross section measurements.
 A combined analysis of the current measurements with those from charged leptons is presented in Section~\ref{sec:combination}.
 Finally, we summarize our results in Section~\ref{sec:summary}.
+Tabulated results are available in the HepData database~\cite{hepdata}.